25 John Proctor Quotes With Page Numbers From The Crucible

 Meaning: John Proctor’s quote reminds us that we cannot escape our guilt and responsibility for our actions, no matter how much we want to.

-Even if, like Pontius Pilate, we try to absolve ourselves of guilt, God will not allow us to escape.
+Even if we try to absolve ourselves of guilt, like Pontius Pilate, God will not allow us to escape.

 15. “Peace.
 It is a providence, and no great change; we are only what we always were, but naked now.”